Plecostomus (Pelco) Care Guide: Species, Tank Setup, Tank Size, and Breeding

 What do Plecos eat?

-Plecos are known as ‘algae eaters’ and most of the people think this is the only diet they need.
+Plecos are known as ‘algae eaters,’ and most people think this is the only diet they need.
 It is not true.
-Apart from being algae eater, they are omnivores.
-So, they need both algae and meat to be healthy.
+Apart from being algae eaters, they are omnivores, so they need both algae and meat to be healthy.

-In the wild, most Plecos feed on small fish, crustaceans, and invertebrates.
+Most Plecos feed on small fish, crustaceans, and invertebrates in the wild.
 In contrast, some feed on wood only.
 Make sure you research the Plecostomus species before adding anything to their diet.
 It is important to keep them healthy.

-As a supplement, add high-quality pellets or wafers in their diet.
-They need a lot of fiber in their diet, so feed them vegetables as well like, zucchini, lettuce, cucumbers, spinach, and shelled peas.
+As a supplement, add high-quality pellets or wafers to their diet.
+They need a lot of fiber, so feed them vegetables as well, such as zucchini, lettuce, cucumbers, spinach, and shelled peas.
 Also, make sure to add driftwood, which is good for digestion.

-In the meat, you can include earthworms, bloodworms, larvae, and crustaceans.
-They are nocturnal, and they will feed actively and scavenge for food at night or when you put off the light of the tank.
+You can include earthworms, bloodworms, larvae, and crustaceans in the meat.
+These nocturnal worms will feed actively and scavenge for food at night or when the tank light is off.

 Pleco Tank Mates

-When common Pleco fish is young, they are quiet and peaceful.
+When common Pleco fish are young, they are quiet and peaceful.
 They make a perfect companion for other peaceful fish and can be placed in the community tank.
-The compatible fishes include Cichlids, Tetras, Guramis, etc.
+Compatible fish include Cichlids, Tetras, and Guramis.

 Avoid keeping Plecos with Discus and Angelfish, as they are known to nibble on their fins and tails.
 Also, make sure not to put any fish that are small enough to fit in their suckermouth.
 They will become the food of your common pleco.

-They grow quicker than any other fish, and as they grow, you can place them in a separate tank.
-The smaller and crowded tank will not have ample space to swim and will cause stress in them.
+They grow quicker than any other fish, and you can place them in a separate tank as they grow.
+A smaller and more crowded tank will not give them ample space to swim and will stress them.

-If you want to keep two Pleco fish, then you’ll need around 300 gallons of an aquarium.
-It can become challenging for beginners to keep.
-Only an experienced aquarist can keep that large tank and maintain it.
+If you want to keep two Pleco fish, you’ll need an aquarium with around 300 gallons.
+This can become challenging for beginners, and only an experienced aquarist can maintain that large tank.

 Pleco Care and Health